alpeb/github-timetracking/README.md

 ### Instalation

-The production version is available from the Chrome Web Store at [pending].
+The production version is available from the Chrome Web Store (search for Github timetracking)

 To install the development version: